rajdeeprath/red5-server-apps/rtmp-websocket-coordination/notes/connecting-wehsocket-and-rtmp-clients-over-sharedobjects.md

 * When you use this method you will need to parse out the scope variable value from querystring.

-* Your clients will all be connecting to the top most level (application level scope).
+* Your clients will all be connecting to the top most level (application level).

 * You need to design a mechanism to generate a unique name for your shared objects using the scope requested (since all connections are on single level) .
 You then need to check if the shared object exists else create it with the evaluated name.